jagal1910/xray-custom-integration-demo/DETAILED.md

 XRay Custom Integration Demo
 =====

-This guide is for users already familiar with the features of XRay and Artifactory.
-For a more detailed version of the same guide, see [DETAILED.md](./DETAILED.md).

 ## What is a Custom Integration?

 By default Xray looks for vulnerabilities and licenses in its vulnerabilities database.